squid-cache/squid-cache.github.io/SquidFaq/SquidMemory.rst

 If your RSS (Resident Set Size) value is much lower than your process size, then your cache performance is most likely suffering due to Paging.
 See also ../CacheManager

 == My Squid process grows without bounds. ==
-You might just have your ''cache_mem'' parameter set too high.
+You might just have your SquidConf:cache_mem parameter set too high.
 See ''What can I do to reduce Squid's memory usage?'' below.

 When a process continually grows in size, without levelling off or slowing down, it often indicates a memory leak.
 A memory leak is when some chunk of memory is used, but not free'd when it is done being used.